QUESTIONS ABOUT COVID-19 IN ICELAND

 As of April 6th 2021, anyone who can provide valid proof of full vaccination or proof of prior infection will be exempt from travel restrictions to Iceland.
 This exemption will apply equally to citizens outside the Schengen-area.

 Pre-travel registration: All visitors to Iceland are required to fill out a registration form prior to arrival.
 Visitors are also encouraged to download and use the COVID-19 app Rakning C-19 (available for Android and iOS).
 The app contains important information on COVID-19 and how to contact health care services in Iceland.

 Pre-departure test: All travelers to Iceland are required to show a certificate of a negative PCR-test taken 72 hours prior to departure.
 Information about certificate requirements can be found here.

 On-arrival testing and quarantine:On arrival in Iceland, visitors are required to take a second COVID-19 PCR test, quarantine for 5-6 days, and then get tested again, for the third time.
 The second test takes place inside the terminal of the international airport, while the third test takes place at clinics across the country.
 The two tests conducted in Iceland are at no cost to travelers.
 Children born in 2005 or later are exempt from testing, but are required to quarantine with parents or guardians after entering Iceland.

-Isolation and tracing: If a traveller tests positive upon arrival to Iceland, they may be offered to undergo further tests to determine whether or not they have an active infection.
+Isolation and tracing: If a traveler tests positive upon arrival to Iceland, they may be offered to undergo further tests to determine whether or not they have an active infection.
 In the case of an active infection, the passenger must self-isolate.

 Foreign nationals who are required to self-isolate and do not have access to a suitable location, will be provided accommodation at a dedicated isolation center at no cost to them.